Steffo99/lihzahrd/README.md

 ## See also

-- [flyingsnake](https://github.com/Steffo99/flyingsnake), a map renderer using this package
+- [flyingsnake](https://github.com/Steffo99/flyingsnake), a map renderer using this package (not updated yet)